marco-morales/QMSS-GR5069_Spring2019/week_07/README.md

 # Additional resources

-A lot of knowledge has been accumulated over the last years and codified in coding style rules by the RStudio folks:
+A lot of knowledge has been accumulated over the last years and systematized in coding style rules by the RStudio folks:

 * for a book-version, you may want to read [Hadley Wickham](http://hadley.nz/)'s book chapters on [R coding](http://r-pkgs.had.co.nz/r.html) and [style](http://r-pkgs.had.co.nz/style.html), from his [R Packages book](http://r-pkgs.had.co.nz)